This originally aired on the Catholic Faith Network’s show CFN Live: https://youtu.be/ndDdA6xovQc How can seniors…

-** This article has been revised from its original version which was published on March…
+** This article has been revised from its original version which was published on September 18, 2019.

-Q: What is a fair hearing?
+What is a Medicaid Fair Hearing?

-A: A fair hearing is a proceeding before an administrative law judge (ALJ).
+A fair hearing is a proceeding before an administrative law judge (ALJ).
 If you feel that the decision made by the Department of Social Services (or Managed Long Term Care Agency) on your Medicaid application was incorrect, you have the right to request a fair hearing.
-The three most common reasons to request a fair hearing are:
+The three most common reasons to request a hearing are:

 If the hearing involves medical issues, the ALJ may deem it necessary to have a new medical assessment conducted.
 This assessment will be obtained at the State’s expense and made part of the hearing record.
 You will also have the opportunity to examine and be given access to the following (upon request) before the hearing:

-- The content of your case file; and
+- The content of your case file

 You may also:

-- Bring witnesses;
+- Bring witnesses